JBU celebrates its centennial anniversary, gets $156M

 SILOAM SPRINGS, Ark.
-(KFTA) — Those at John Brown University are celebrating its centennial anniversary and the $156 million in donations.
+(KNWA) — Those at John Brown University are celebrating its centennial anniversary and the $156 million in donations.

 More than $42 million will be used toward student financial assistance through the JBU Scholarship Fund and endowed scholarships, according to a news release.
 Campaign donors established more than 80 endowed scholarships and increased nearly 100 existing endowed scholarships.